 Formed in 2018, PATC3H is a consortium of research teams that conducts clinical research and evaluations of a variety of combination interventions aimed at the individual, family, community, structural and education, and health systems levels, to improve health outcomes among adolescents with or at risk for HIV.

-PATC³H comprises eight research teams conducting clinical research and evaluation of a variety of combination interventions aimed at the individual, family, community, structural and education, and health systems levels, to improve health outcomes among adolescents at risk for or living with HIV.
-PATC³H’s primary goal is to generate the needed scientific innovation that will yield effective public health interventions for 10- to 24-year-old adolescents and young adults (with emphasis on age 20 or younger) affected by HIV in resource-limited settings in Brazil and sub-Saharan Africa.
-The program will research any needs or interventions that may help reduce the HIV incidence rates among adolescents, while maximizing the impact of research in adolescent prevention and care for youth with HIV within these countries.
+PATC3H’s primary goal is to generate the needed scientific innovation that will yield effective public health interventions for 10- to 24-year-olds (with emphasis on those age 20 or younger) affected by HIV in resource-limited settings of Brazil and sub-Saharan Africa.
+The program explores needs and interventions that may help reduce the HIV incidence rates among adolescents, while maximizing the impact of research in adolescent prevention and care for youth with HIV within these countries.

-PATC3H is sponsored by NICHD, the National Institute on Minority Health and Health Disparities, the Office of Behavioral and Social Sciences Research, and the Office of AIDS Research.
+PATC3H is funded through the NICHD Maternal and Pediatric Infectious Disease Branch, the National Institute on Minority Health and Health Disparities, the Office of Behavioral and Social Sciences Research, and the Office of AIDS Research.

 - Multilevel Comprehensive HIV Prevention for South African Adolescent Girls and Young Women (IMARA)

 - Strategic antiretroviral therapy and HIV testing for youth in rural Africa (SEARCH-Youth) (Uganda and Kenya)